Naveen-8451/5303-Database-NaveenSheela/dbproject/documents/query_data.md

 Find the user that has the most time in route (total and monthly) SQL
 ```
+we do not have data to caluclate distance like ("source to destination")
+we can't calculate the user who travel most in route.
+it is related to distance table.. with Question 4.
 ```
 #### Question 10:
 Show all different type of car